-- In general, non uniqueness of weak solution of (1)-(2). - Entropy conditions give uniqueness and are compatible with physical viscosity. - Scalar classical case: - if f is convex (or concave): a shock, or a rarefaction wave, - if f is neither convex nor concave: composite wave (two appended waves). - Here, we are interested in solutions that violate entropy conditions: non classical solutions (two separated waves).
+- In general, non uniqueness of weak solution of (1)-(2). - Usual approach: entropy conditions are enforced to select one solution. - Scalar classical case: - if f is convex (or concave): a shock, or a rarefaction wave, - if f is neither convex nor concave: composite wave (two appended waves). - Here, we are interested in solutions that violate entropy conditions: non classical solutions (two separated waves).